MicrosoftDocs/azure-dev-docs/articles/javascript/get-started-app-chat-template.md

     ```bash
     azd up
     ```
 1. When you're prompted to enter an environment name, keep it short and lowercase.
 For example, `myenv`.
-Its used as part of the resource group name.
+It's used as part of the resource group name.
 1. When prompted, select a subscription to create the resources in.
 1. When you're prompted to select a location the first time, select a location near you.
 This location is used for most the resources including hosting.
 1. If you're prompted for a location for the OpenAI model, select a location that is near you.
 If the same location is available as your first location, select that.